Carnegie Mellon University

 • Cannot cancel the SHIP when returning home for the summer, or after graduating in May.
 You can, however, cancel if you graduate in December.

-• If waiving, you must have insurance that meets CMU's requirements.
+• If you are waiving the SHIP, you must have insurance that meets CMU's requirements.

-• Students who wish to waive SHIP only need to provide proof of active insurance.
-The insurance plan does not need to meet university requirements for a waiver.
+• Students who wish to waive the SHIP only need to provide proof of active insurance.
+The insurance plan does not need to meet all university requirements for a waiver.

-• If returning for the spring term, students must either apply for a waiver again (at which time they must have insurance that does meet university requirements) or enroll in the SHIP.
+• Please note: if returning for the Spring term, students are required to either apply for a waiver again (at which time they must have insurance that does meet university requirements) or enroll in the SHIP.

 • Students cannot cancel their SHIP when going abroad for the spring.